Polistes rubiginosus: Description

 The length of the forewing is 18.0–21.5 mm in the female, 17.0–18.0 mm in the male.
 The body of the creature is almost entirely rusty red, broken by a number of black to dark brown markings.
 These markings consist of a usually well developed spot around the eyes, this rarely divided into individual spots around each eye, and often a spot in front of pronotal carina.
 In some cases there are yellow markings on the propodeal valves and tarsi.

 Polistes rubiginosus and P. carolina are the only large red-coloured wasp species in the eastern US.
 P. rubiginosus is, however, extremely similar to P. carolina, and can be found in the same regions; the key morphological difference being the malar area (the "cheek") seen from the side, but this works only for the female wasps.
 This area and the gena are covered in silvery pubescent hairs.
 P. rubiginosus is the only Polistes wasp in the P. fuscatus-group to have this characteristic, all other species have this area bare or almost so.
-Both sexes of P. perplexus can also be distinguished from P. carolina by the coarser transverse ridging of the propodeum.
+Both sexes of P. rubiginosus can also be distinguished from P. carolina by the coarser transverse ridging of the propodeum.

 Distribution

-This species appears to be an endemic of the US.
-In 1979 Krombein states P. perplexus occurred from Maryland south to Georgia and from there west to southern Illinois, Kansas, Oklahoma and Texas.
-As of 2020 it has been recorded in the states of Arizona, Arkansas, Florida, Illinois, Kentucky, Louisiana, Missouri, Ohio, Oklahoma, Pennsylvania and Texas.
-The modern known distribution thus exceeds that given in Krombein in all directions because of problems with identification.
-The species is very similar to P. carolina and may have been under-reported.
-The specimen from Arizona was collected in 1923 but only properly identified in 2016.
-The first records from Florida date to 1989.
-The record from Pennsylvania is from 2005.
-The distribution largely overlaps with that of P. carolina.
+This species is endemic to the eastern United States.
+It has been recorded from Pennsylvania south to Georgia and west to Kansas, Oklahoma, and Texas.
+This currently understood distribution largely overlaps with that of P. carolina, apart from absence in Florida.

+Because this species is very similar to P. carolina, its historical range may have been under-reported.

 Ecology

 The ecology is poorly known because of the aforementioned confusion with P. carolina.
 It is a eusocial insect, building nests in sheltered locations such as in hollow trees, or under wooden platforms and inside storage buildings.
-Adults have been seen feeding on Euthamia graminifolia and/or E. caroliniana in Florida.